-- (a) Participating in pharmaceutical and therapeutics committees. - (b) Participating in antimicrobial stewardship - (c) Applying principles of palliative care for the management of patients with life-limiting conditions - (d) Identifying and using medicine information centres and relevant evidence-based sources of information for medicines ncil Assessm ent (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes □ No 🗆 F YES, or n the basis of the evidence I have identified I can do this.
-Profession nal and health advocacy A person behaviou who has achieved this standard is able to demonstrate the following rs: (a) Partici pating as a pharmacist within a healthcare team. ng health policy and procedures in practice.
-Assessm ent (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes 🗌 No 🗆 F YES, or n the basis of the evidence I have identified I can do this.
-Pharmac oeconomics A person behaviou who has achieved this standard is able to demonstrate the following rs: ring and encourage adherence to formularies and guidelines. ng developed interventions to ensure cost-effective use of medicines. - pating in collecting pharmaceutical data to determine if pharmaceutical use is in ance with the burden of disease. ent (Tick appropriate box) Does this Yes □ standard form part of my current practice of pharmacy?
-No n the basis of the evidence I have identified I can do this.
-Epidemic es and disaster management A person behaviou who has achieved this standard is able to demonstrate the following rs: (a) Assisti ng in the implementation of the outbreak/disaster plan. • • ring disease trends in your pharmacy practice setting (patient-based). - ying threats for outbreak/disaster in your pharmacy practice setting (patient-based). ng in managing outbreaks/disasters. ent (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes □ No 🗆 F YES. or n the basis of the evidence I have identified I can do this.
-The state of the content of the state of the
+- (a) Participating in pharmaceutical and therapeutics committees. - (b) Participating in antimicrobial stewardship - (c) Applying principles of palliative care for the management of patients with life-limiting conditions - (d) Identifying and using medicine information centres and relevant evidence-based sources of information for medicines

+Accomment /Tick appropriate hex) Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
+Yes No IF YES, on the basis of the evidence I have identified I can do this.
+TES, on the basis of the evidence mave identified real do this.
+Professional and health advocacy A person who has achieved this standard is able to demonstrate the following behaviours: (a) Participating as a pharmacist within a healthcare team. (b) Applying health policy and procedures in practice.
+Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
+Yes □ No □ IF YES, on the basis of the evidence I have identified I can do this.
+Pharmacoeconomics A person who has achieved this standard is able to demonstrate the following behaviours: (a) Monitoring and encouraging adherence to formularies and guidelines. (b) Applying developed interventions to ensure cost-effective use of medicines.(c) Participating in collecting pharmaceutical data to determine if pharmaceutical use is in accordance with the burden of disease. l Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
+Yes□ No □ IF YES, on the basis of the evidence I have identified I can do this.

+Epidemics and disaster management A person who has achieved this standard is able to demonstrate the following A person who has achieved this standard is able to demonstrate the following behaviours: (a) Assisting in the implementation of the outbreak/disaster plan. (b) Identifying disease trends in your pharmacy practice setting (patient-based). (c) Identifying threats for outbreak/disaster in your pharmacy practice setting (patient-base ∋d). (d) Assisting in managing outbreaks/disasters.
+Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
+Yes □ No □ IF YES, on the basis of the evidence I have identified I can do this.